 As an advocate for cancer research and enhanced care, I have said countless times that our goal is "to see a world free from cancer in my lifetime".

-Given how far we’ve come, the accelerating pace of progress, and the prospect of AI coming on-line in medical research applications I am convinced that we are now only 10 short years away from the reality of a world free from cancer.
+Given how far we’ve come, the accelerating pace of progress, and the prospect of AI coming on-line in medical research applications, I am convinced that by 2030 we will see the reality of a world free from cancer.
 To me this means that in the overwhelming majority of cases the cancers that afflict us will be curable as mine was.
 People will always get cancer but soon, with your help, they need no longer fear death as a result.

 Get creative and personalise your Give’r Project.
 It’s meant to be inclusive of everyone…young and old and athletes and non-athletes alike.
-Whatever you choose, let your donors know you are committing to a challenge to honour their support for this cause that affects us all at a time when the funding is needed more than ever.
+Whatever you choose, let your donors know you are committing to a challenge to honour their support for this cause that affects us all.